lmm713281/Ocean/README.md

    * `LogUseConsoleLogging`: Do you wan to use the console logging?
 Use it for your first steps and disable it for the production usage.
 Use the distributed database logging instead!
    * `LogUseDatabaseLogging`: Is the database logging enabled?
 Yes, you should enable it.
 * As third step, start Ocean again.
 The system should now run fine.
 Please have a look at the ICCC startup messages.

+### Use Ocean as distributed messaging broker
+For this case, you can now start your other ICCC components.
+This are e.g. some Java, Python or C# programs which are using the Ocean ICCC drivers.
+These drivers currently under development and they will be available soon.

+### Use Ocean as framework e.g. for websites
+For this case, an example project with documentation is available here: https://github.com/SommerEngineering/Example003

 ## License
 Ocean's source code is available under a BSD 2-clause license.
 The used third-party components have different licenses: